dewi-alliance/hotspot-manufacturers/template.md

 ## Please copy this template.md (do not edit the template directly)
 ## COMPANY NAME

-Application to become an approved third party manufacturer as per HIP19.
+Application to become an approved third-party manufacturer as per HIP19.
 The submission of a HIP19 application does not guarantee approval.
 All questions must be answered, any missing information will result in delays.
 ## Summary

 ## Company Information (required)
-* What is your company name?
+* What is the company name?
 * How long has the company been in business?
 * What kind of products have you created? (list specific products, include links if possible)
 * How many have you sold?